kyma-project/cli/docs/gen-docs/kyma_upgrade.md

 ## Synopsis

-[DEPRECATED: the "upgrade" command works only when upgrading to Kyma 1.x.x.
-Please use the "deploy" command to upgrade to Kyma 2.x.x]
+[DEPRECATED: The "upgrade" command works only when upgrading to Kyma 1.x.x.
+To upgrade to Kyma 2.x.x, use the "deploy" command.]

 Use this command to upgrade the Kyma version on a cluster.